simmel/bitwarden-backup/README.md

 * If we need to hit disk overwrite the file (yeah, we know it probably won't help with SSD/NVMEs) (only on Windows)
 * Overwrite memory used after we're done with it
+* Validating the backup before passing it along to the encryption pipeline.
 * Use a safe(r) programming language (Rust Evangelism Strikeforce assemble!)
 * We know gpg-agent stores the passwords in memory for a while but that's not our problem ; P